Billplz/api_slate/source/index.html.md

 To make a payment transfer to another bank account, simply create a Payout.

-To create a Payout, you would need the Payout collection’s ID.
+To create a Payout, you would need the Payout collection's ID.
 Each Payout must be created within a Payout Collection.

 <aside class="warning">
   It returns status code of 422 with message 'You do not have enough payments' if you are trying to make a payment with total that are exceeding your <strong>Payout Limit</strong>.